Mixed boundary valued problem for linear and nonlinear wave equations in domains with fractal boundaries: Functional analysis framework and notations

 \subsection{Trace operator}

-Once we know the optimal class of the Sobolev extension domains, we need to define the trace operator on the boundaries of these domains: \begin{definition}[Trace~\cite{JONSSON-1984}] For an arbitrary open set $\Omega$ of $\mathbb{R}^n$ the trace operator $\hbox{Tr}$ is defined for $u\in L^1_{loc}(\Omega)$ by
+Once we know the optimal class of the Sobolev extension domains, we need to define the trace operator for elements of $W^{k,p}(\Omega)$ on the boundaries of these domains~\cite{ARFI-2017,ROZANOVA-PIERRAT-2020,HINZ-2021,HINZ-2021-1}.
+As in~\cite{HINZ-2021,HINZ-2021-1}, we consider the Sobolev extension domains with compact boundaries defined by the support of a positive Borel measure $\mu$ on $\R^n$ ($\del \Omega=\operatorname{supp} \mu$), which in addition is \emph{upper $d$-regular} for a fixed $d>0$~\cite{AH96,FALCONER-1985}, $d\in]n-2,n[$: there is a constant $c_d>0$ such that